Sp25-CS5004-Online-Lionelle/.github/profile/README.md

 | C-     | 72.9  | >= 70 |
 | F      | 69.9  |   0   |

-The above grading scheme is slightly modified from your traditional +/- scheme as follows:
-* A- intentionally removed, as A+ doesn't give a GPA boost, to balance out an A-
-* plus/minus grading is used for other grading categories, to better reflect borderline grades.

 Grade boundaries are subject to change at the discretion of the instructor, but they will not become more difficult to achieve a grade.